9 ideas for leadership teams in a brave new world

 Start by mapping your entire supply chain and look upstream of your immediate suppliers.
 Try and tease out potential exposure to any risks.
 Ensure a deep understanding of your critical vulnerabilities and take immediate action to spread the risk.
 Even if existing contracts seem a barrier, look to renegotiate terms, drawing on suppliers need for your business to survive!

-Once you’ve successfully diversified your supply chain, stress-test it to ensure suppliers and distribution partners are able to fulfil their promised responses.
+Once you’ve successfully diversified your supply chain, stress-test it to ensure everyone involved is able to fulfil their promised responses.
 The results of these tests also help you shape your crisis response and business continuity plans.

 For lasting change, contribute to the community

-Levels of collaboration between businesses during the worst days of the Coronavirus crisis were catalysts for innovation in the creation of everything from masks and other PPE right up to new designs for ventilators and other critical care equipment.
+Levels of collaboration between businesses during the worst days of the Coronavirus crisis were catalysts for innovation, perpetuating the creation of everything from masks and other PPE right up to new designs for ventilators and other critical care equipment.

 The mutual support and rapid removal of barriers within industries towards a common purpose illustrated the power of networks to deliver change and societal benefit.